Kautharismail/GIS_Project/README.md

 The **vegetation** spatial data was acquired from **SANBI** , on the BGIS site

- <u>The purpose of the data</u> : To provide the potential or historical extent of ecologically based vegetation units of **South Africa**
+ The purpose of the data : To provide the potential or historical extent of ecologically based vegetation units of **South Africa**
 (including Prince Edward and Marion Islands), Lesotho and Swaziland at a landscape scale.

 _References_ : South African National Biodiversity Institute .
 2024 Final Vegetation Map of South Africa, Lesotho and Swaziland (Shapefile) [Vector] 2024.
 Available from the Biodiversity GIS website